ubuntu-robotics/wifi-hotspot-config/README.md

 The snap takes 3 configurations:
 - `ssid`, the ssid of the hotspot to create.
 Default value: `Ubuntu Core Hotspot`
 - `password`, the password of the hotspot to create.
 Not set by default
 - `wifi-interface`, the name of the wifi interface to use for the hotspot.
-Default value: `wlan0`
+Set to the first wireless interface detected on the device